Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 ## Transaction Types and Endpoints

-In PAPI there was a single endpoint (/api.payeezy.com/v1/transactions) for all transactions; in Commerce Hub there are multiple endpoints based on the type of transaction being done:
+In Developer API there was a single endpoint (/api.payeezy.com/v1/transactions) for all transactions; in Commerce Hub there are multiple endpoints based on the type of transaction being done:

 | PAPI Transaction Type | Commerce Hub Endpoint |
 | -------- | ------------- |